Pacific white-sided dolphin

 The Pacific white-sided dolphin (Aethalodelphis obliquidens), also known as the hookfin porpoise, is an active dolphin found in the cool or temperate waters of the North Pacific Ocean.

 Taxonomy

 The Pacific white-sided dolphin was named by Smithsonian mammalogist Theodore Nicholas Gill in 1865.
 It is morphologically similar to the dusky dolphin, which is found in the South Pacific.
 Genetic analysis by Frank Cipriano suggests the two species diverged around two million years ago.

 Though traditionally placed in the genus Lagenorhynchus, molecular analyses indicate they are closer to dolphins of the genus Cephalorhynchus, in the Lissodelphininae subfamily, than to both the Atlantic white-sided dolphin and the White-beaked dolphin.
-It was therefore proposed to move the Pacific white-sided dolphin to the resurrected genus Sagmatias together with other southern hemisphere Lagenorhyncus species (hourglass dolphin, Dusky dolphin and Peale's dolphin).
+It was therefore proposed to move the Pacific white-sided dolphin to the resurrected genus Sagmatias together with other southern hemisphere Lagenorhynchus species (hourglass dolphin, Dusky dolphin and Peale's dolphin).
 As a result of further taxonomic analysis, in 2025 the Pacific white-sided dolphin and dusky dolphin were reclassified into the new genus Aethalodelphis.